DutchAzureMeetup/MobileJune2018/README.md

 ![Lab Overview](docs/lab.png "Lab Overview")

-# Azure Lab
+# Web API

 We've got a Cosmos DB instance up and running, pre-filled with a couple of movies.
-In this first part, you'll create a back-end API to expose the movie data to the client.
+In this first part, you'll create a back-end Web API to expose the movie data to the client.

 ## Create a back-end API to get movie data
 - Add a new **ASP.NET Core Web Application** project to the solution called *AppFlixApi*.